Train At Pine Rest | Psychology Doctoral Internship

 Program Expectations

-We expect interns’ work to be constantly informed by advances in science, and by an ever-developing sense of who they are and what they believe.
-Interns will be encouraged to apply their academic knowledge and personal worldview toward problem-solving in a variety of clinical settings.
-They will encounter challenging patients who present with diverse issues, backgrounds and belief systems.
+We expect interns’ work to be informed by both scientific advances and an evolving understanding of self.
+Interns are encouraged to apply academic knowledge and personal insight to problem-solving across a variety of clinical settings.

 Program Philosophy

-Our training philosophy emphasizes the need to create an environment that simultaneously nurtures and challenges interns, both as professionals and people.
-We encourage collaboration among training faculty and interns.
-We view interns as junior colleagues who are valued members of our staff.
+Our training philosophy emphasizes creating an environment that both nurtures and challenges interns as developing professionals and as people.
+Collaboration among interns and training faculty is central to this process, and interns are viewed as junior colleagues and valued members of the team.